Audience: Patients and therapists

 – the IT Band is some dense connective tissue and probably can’t be permanently deformed.
 While it may be stretched in the short term this is due to its viscoelastic properties (i.e. adding a bit of grease or shaking out the cobwebs) rather than any means where it is actually permanently lengthened.
 Actual lengthening would require you to damage your IT Band to get it into a lengthened state.
 5 minutes on a foam roller or 10 minutes of daily stretching would not be able to do it.

 – you might be able to stretch the muscles that attach to the IT Band.
 However, muscle stretching is also very difficult.
 The changes in muscle stiffness we see with stretching and warm up are again due to the viscoelastic properties of tissue.
 Muscles don’t become looser they just have increased tolerance to stretch.
+Update Nov 2015: some research has even challenged this idea!
 This is most likely an adaptation of the nervous system rather than any change in muscle tissue properties.
 See my post here on muscle stretching.

 – the IT Band can’t be lengthened because it is tethered to the entire length of the femur.
 Got that?
 It is tied to the leg bone.
 It ain’t going no where.